KDE/latte-dock/README.md

 ============

 - Official KDE repo in which you can also send your MRs is located at: https://invent.kde.org/plasma/latte-dock
-- Bug reports can be send at: https://bugs.kde.org/enter_bug.cgi?product=lattedock
+- Bug reports can be sent at: https://bugs.kde.org/enter_bug.cgi?product=lattedock

 Installation